software-mansion/react-native-gesture-handler/docs/docs/components/swipeable.md

 Arguments can be combined using `|` operator, e.g. `mouseButton(MouseButton.LEFT | MouseButton.RIGHT)`.
 Default value is set to `MouseButton.LEFT`.

+### `enableContextMenu(value: boolean)` (Web only)

+Specifies whether context menu should be enabled after clicking on underlying view with right mouse button.
+Default value is set to `false`.

 ## Methods

 Using reference to `Swipeable` it's possible to trigger some actions on it